• Skip to primary navigation

 Instructions

 • Assemble.
-Drizzle about half of the lime juice over the watermelon slices, and then arrange the strawberries and blueberries on top, any way you'd like to.
+Either drizzle about half the juice of one lime over the watermelon slices, or squeeze the "bubbles" from about one finger lime on the slices.
+Now arrange the strawberries and blueberries on top, any way you'd like to.
 Add the crumbled Feta evenly.

 • Garnish and serve.
 Sprinkle with the finely chopped thyme and add the thyme sprigs, lime slices and a few turns of black pepper.
-Then drizzle with the remaining lime juice.
-Serve cold.
+Then drizzle with the remaining lime juice or more lime bubbles form a Finger lime and serve!

 Keywords dessert for summer party, fresh fruit desserts